Battle of Newtown: Expedition and battle

 The plan was complex and conceived on short notice but the ultimate result was a defeat for Butler's Rangers and their Indigenous allies.
-Crossing the swampy marsh (which Sullivan termed a "morass") in Hoffman Hollow slowed the advance of Poor's and Clinton's brigades, disrupting the timing of the plan, and this provided just enough delay to allow Butler and the Iroquois to escape along the crest of the hill.
-The artillery barrage opened well before Poor and Clinton were in position which forced the Rangers and Iroquois back from the breastwork before they could be encircled.
+Crossing the swampy marsh (which Sullivan termed a "morass") in Hoffman Hollow slowed the advance of Poor's and Clinton's brigades, disrupting the timing of the plan, and this provided just enough delay to allow Butler and the Haudenosaunee to escape along the crest of the hill.
+The artillery barrage opened well before Poor and Clinton were in position which forced the Rangers and Haudenosaunee back from the breastwork before they could be encircled.
 While some of the defenders turned and ran, the main body of Butler's forces skirmished with the Americans as they withdrew.

 Nearly all of the Continentals' casualties occurred during a counterattack on Lieutenant Colonel George Reid's 2nd New Hampshire Regiment.
 Assigned to the extreme left of Poor's assault formation, the regiment climbed where the slope was steepest and lagged considerably behind the rest of the brigade.
 Joseph Brant led the assault and nearly encircled Reid.
 The next regiment in line, the 3rd New Hampshire Regiment of Lieutenant Colonel Henry Dearborn, about-faced, fired two volleys and advanced back down the hill to assist Reid, as did two of Clinton's regiments.
 The counterattack was turned back, however, it allowed the bulk of Butler's forces to escape.

 After razing two Delaware villages and destroying all crops in the vicinity, Sullivan's army turned north and over the next three weeks destroyed at least 40 hastily abandoned Seneca and Cayuga villages before returning to Fort Sullivan.